tanyelai/exploring-machine-learning/README.md

 ## Getting started
 Name related machine learning folders include the main structures of machine learning with nice examples.\
-Of course, after understanding these milestones, you should go through deep learning.
+Of course, after understanding these milestones, you should go through deep learning.\
+If you curious about Computer Vision or NLP (coming soon), check the related repos in my profile.

 ### Why is Machine Learning Important ?
 Nvidia defines machine learning as “the practice of using algorithms to parse data, learn from it, and then make a determination or prediction about something in the world.”\